The Ultimate Solo Female Travel Guide for Your First Time in Seoul

 Hotel Thomas

-If you’re looking for a simple, clean, and well-located hotel in Myeongdong, I highly recommend Hotel Thomas.
+If you’re looking for a simple, clean, budget and well-located hotel in Myeongdong, I highly recommend Hotel Thomas.
 I stayed there in September 2022 and would gladly stay there again!

 The hotel has its own coffee bar, but I suggest heading across the street to Koffee Sniffer for your morning caffeine fix!